B-Lite Breast Implants London

 What is a lightweight B-Lite implant?

 The implant is filled with a microsphere enhanced silicone gel.
 The shell is of standard industry silicone, and the gel allows for a weight reduction of 30%.
 The microspheres, made from high purity and biocompatible borosilicate are fixed into the cohesive gel which allows for the weight reduction compared to normal implants.
+By reducing the strain on the surrounding breast tissue, B-Lite breast implants have the potential to reduce weight related side effects such as back and neck pain.

 In pre-clinical mechanical, chemical and biological tests, the results demonstrated that all tests were passed successfully.
 In fact there was superior product safety over standard implants.